 You can also view workspace settings by clicking the gear icon next to the workspace name in the ‘Recent Workspaces’ panel.

-You can rename, enable file downloading, and delete the workspace from the workspace settings page.
+You can rename, enable file downloading, upload a workspace icon, remember an assigned user when leaving feedback, allow Full Access users to share files, and delete the workspace from the workspace settings page.

 To complete a broader range of actions related to workspaces, you can navigate to the workspace management page by clicking the profile icon in the top right corner and select ‘My Profile.’